Many people do – about 20 million people in the US take omega-3 supplements, mostly with the goal of preventing heart attacks and strokes.

 The story of fish oil and heart health started with the observation that several populations (like the Inuit in arctic regions) who had a high intake of fatty fish also had low rates of heart attack and stroke.
-Since these diets are high in polyunsaturated fats, or omega-3 fatty acids, this led to the hypothesis that these fats may be good for heart health.
+Since these diets are high in polyunsaturated fats or omega-3 fatty acids, this led to the hypothesis that these fats may be useful for heart health.

-In the late 1990’s, a large Italian study (called the GISSI study) showed that heart attack survivors randomly assigned to polyunsaturated fatty acids (omega-3 or “fish oil”) supplements had a reduction in death, heart attack, and stroke compared to those who did not take the supplement.
-This prompted the American Heart Association to recommend fish oil supplements to patients with heart disease, and many cardiologists followed suit.
+A large Italian study published over 20 years ago showed that heart attack survivors who took omega-3 or “fish oil” supplements had a reduction in death, heart attack, and stroke compared to those who did not receive the supplement.
+These results prompted the American Heart Association to recommend fish oil supplements to patients with heart disease, and many cardiologists followed suit.
 It wasn’t long before the benefits of fish oil were being touted even for people without heart disease.

-But like many things, fish oil wasn’t as straightforward as it seemed at first.
-Several subsequent, more rigorous studies failed to show a heart benefit from fish oil supplements.
+However, since then, several more rigorous studies (such as the VITAL study) failed to show a heart benefit from fish oil supplements.

 What Does the Evidence Say?

-Here is what I tell my patients about fish oil supplements.
+Here is what I tell my patients about omega-3 supplements:

-3. If you do decide to take a fish oil supplement, find a high-quality supplement manufactured from a reputable company.
+- If you do decide to take an omega-3 supplement, find a high-quality supplement manufactured from a reputable company.